 - Channels are where learning happens in Slack.
 When you move your communication from email into channels, you keep your course moving forward and build your course archive of searchable information.

 - Define your channel naming conventions for your workspace.
-Naming conventions help inform others about the purpose of the channel, and assist others in finding channels that they are interested in.
+Naming conventions help inform others about the purpose of the channel, and assist others in finding channels they are interested in.
 They also create structure and guide others on how to name new channels.

 - Tip: Rename your #general channel to #course-announcements.
 This is the only channel all workspace members are required to be a member of, which makes it a great venue for important course announcements.